sarat1kyan/gptADMIN/README.md

     ```
 2. The script will proactively monitor system logs for errors.
 3. When an error is detected, initiate a ChatGPT session for in-depth troubleshooting.
+4. Now with Update 2.0 you also can perform system diagnostics
-4. Exit the chat session by typing 'exit' or 'quit'.
+5. Exit the chat session by typing 'exit' or 'quit'.
-5. Stop the Sysadmin Assistant with Ctrl+C.
+6. Stop the Sysadmin Assistant with Ctrl+C.

 ## ⚠️ Caution